Quick Courses to Sharpen

 LFP's Crash Courses are free, privacy-focused two-month trainings for librarians to learn how to become privacy champions in their libraries.

 Systems & Policies

 In this Crash Course, we're focusing on privacy in library infrastructure.
 Topics will include: creating good privacy and data governance policies, conducting privacy audits, working with library IT, understanding vendor agreements from a privacy perspective, and more.
 It'll cover some technical stuff, but it's intended for library workers without a formal technical background or role.

 In this Crash Course, we're learning how to teach privacy to patrons, fellow staff, and other stakeholders.
 We'll cover some of the broader privacy landscape out in the world -- things like consumer technologies, police surveillance, artificial intelligence -- and discuss how the loss of privacy affects our communities.
 We'll learn how to run effective and interesting privacy programs for various audiences.

-System & Policies Crash Course
+The first Systems & Policies Crash Course is currently underway

 August 10, 2021

 Applications close for Programs and Training Crash Course.
 Applicants notified by August 15, 2021.

 TBD 2022 2022